-New Book by Left-Wing Authors Makes the Dossier Look Even More Absurd
+Even Fusion GPS Doesn't Believe the Dossier

 In addition, the renewals were supposed to show new evidence and none of them did.

 All of the people involved in creating and disseminating the dossier hate Trump.
-It was funded by the Clinton campaign and the DNC but it appears all the FBI submitted in their applications relative to this was a footnote mentioning there could be bias.
+It was funded by the Clinton campaign and the DNC but it appears the only thing the FBI submitted in their applications relative to this was a footnote mentioning there could be bias.
 That’s very deceptive.

 KEYSTONE COPS